siberianfox/g2wiki/TinyG-Safety-Interlock-Behaviors.md

 The controller safety interlock is comprised of the following hardware components.

-* Interlock switch loop.
+* **Interlock switch loop**.
 One or more normally closed switches (NC) may be wired in series.
 If any switch is tripped - opening the loop - a safety interlock signal `Interlock_NC` is driven to logic HI.

-* Interlock delay timer.
-An isolated circuit located on the controller board delays by a pre-set time once the interlock switch loop is triggered.
+* **Interlock delay timer**.
+An isolated circuit located on the controller board delays by a pre-set time once Interlock_NC is activated.
 The timer is an analog circuit that uses no programming or other software and therefore does not require software validation.

-* System hardware lockouts.
+* **Hardware lockouts**.
 Once the timer expires it activates a set of hardware lockouts located on the controller board.
 All lockouts are implemented in hardware - no software is involved in their operation.
 Lockouts are:
- * All stepper motor step signals are driven to logic LO through a dedicated line buffer.
-This prevents the controller from moving the stepper motors until the lockout is disabled
+ * All four stepper motor step signals are driven to logic LO through a line buffer dedicated to this purpose.
+This prevents the controller from moving the stepper motors until the lockout is disabled.
- * The Spindle ON signal is disabled by driving it logic LO
+ * The Spindle ON signal is disabled via a line buffer by driving it logic LO
- * The Spindle pulse-width-module (PWM) signal is disabled driving it to logic LO
+ * The Spindle pulse-width-module (PWM) signal is disabled via a line buffer driving it to logic LO

 ##Sequence of Events